initrc/runner/README.md

 ======

 # Intro
-Runner is vim plugin that runs your code and outputs in the status bar.
+[Runner](https://github.com/initrc/runner) is a vim plugin that runs your code and outputs in the status bar.

 It compiles/interprets single files.
 The supported languages are: